 Your organization’s continued growth and success depend on making smart choices and hiring the best.
 Today’s economy is exploding with talent, allowing you to be selective about the staff you hire.
 Learn how to hire the best by developing effective hiring and selection skills.

 Your organization’s continued growth and success depend on making smart choices and hiring the best.
 Today’s economy is exploding with talent, allowing you to be selective about the staff you hire.
 Yet, the crucial step to filling a position is finding the right talent for your organization – someone that has the skills for the job, easily blends with the culture, interacts well with the team and believes in your mission.

 In his best seller, Good to Great, Jim Collins writes, “In the good-to-great transformation, people are not your most important asset.
 The right people are.”

 To help you learn how to hire the best, it is important to learn about effective hiring and selection skills.
 Conducting a job interview looks easier than it is.
 And that’s the problem.
-According to studies based on the employment records of thousands of management and line employees, little or no correlation exists between the “positive reports” that emerge from the typical job interview and the job performance of the candidates who receive those glowing reports.
+Little or no correlation exists between the “positive reports” that emerge from the typical job interview and the job performance of the candidates who receive those glowing reports.
 However, this correlation goes up dramatically whenever interviewing becomes a structured, well-planned process – one that’s integrated into an organization’s overall staffing practices.